inclavare-containers/measurement_tools/README.md

-# Runtime Measurer
+# measurement tool

 A flexible runtime measurement tool for confidential computing environments that measures various system resources and communicates with Attestation Agents via ttrpc protocol.

 ## Overview

-Runtime Measurer is a Rust-based tool designed to perform runtime measurements of system resources (files, processes, container images, etc.) in confidential computing environments.
+measurement tool is a Rust-based tool designed to perform runtime measurements of system resources (files, processes, container images, etc.) in confidential computing environments.
 It sends measurement results to an Attestation Agent through a secure ttrpc connection, enabling verification and attestation of system state.

 ## Currently Supported Measurers